-The Company was incorporated on 20 March 2020 and trading began 30 June 2020.
-The principal activity of the Group is the retail sale of beds, mattresses and associated products and services undertaken by BensonsForBedsRetail Limited ("BBR" or "The Company"), trading under the name of "Bensons for Beds".
-The Group is also supported by manufacturing capabilities in the United Kingdom, undertaken by BensonsForBedsManufacturing Limited ("BBM").
+The principal activity of the Company is the retail sale of beds, mattresses and associated products and services undertaken by BensonsForBedsRetail Limited ("BBR" or "The Company"), trading under the name of "Bensons for Beds".
+The Company is also supported by manufacturing capabilities in the United Kingdom, undertaken by BensonsForBedsManufacturing Limited ("BBM").
 BensonsForBedsHoldco Limited ("BBH") is the holding company of the Group.
 The highest level parent entity in the UK is BlueGroup BidCo Limited.